lamritha/lamritha/README.md

 # Hey, I'm Amritha 👋

-CS student at Seneca Polytechnic who builds full-stack apps, digs into backend systems, and actually finishes projects.
+Computer Programming & Analysis student at Seneca Polytechnic who builds full-stack apps, digs into backend systems, and actually finishes projects.
 Math tutor — so I'm used to breaking down hard problems and explaining them clearly.

 Currently looking for a **Fall 2026 co-op** where I can contribute from day one.